MobileFirst-Platform-Developer-Center/DevCenter/_posts/2018/2018-07-18-mfp-support-for-ios12.md

 Existing application(s) that were created using MobileFirst Platform v7.1 and v8.0 **will work** on iOS 12 as they did on previous versions of iOS.

 #### Updating application on the App Store (built using older Xcode)
 You can opt to build application(s) with Xcode 9 and republish to the App Store.
 These application(s) will work on iOS 12.
-Make sure to build app with only 64 bit architecture.As per Apple all iOS apps and app updates submitted to the App Store must be built with the Xcode9 and iOS 11 SDK and must support the Super Retina display of iPhone X.https://developer.apple.com/app-store/submissions/
+Make sure to build app with only 64 bit architecture.Apple mandates ( https://developer.apple.com/app-store/submissions ) that iOS apps and app updates submitted to the App Store from must be built with the Xcode 9 and iOS 11 SDK and must support the Super Retina display of iPhone X. Ensure that your apps are built to meet these requirements.

 #### Updating existing application or submitting new application on the App Store (built using Xcode 10)
 Review the following section to learn what actions you need to take so that your app can support iOS 12.
 These needs to be considered only if you are building the application(s) using new [Xcode 10 build](https://developer.apple.com/download).